hzi-bifo/AMR_benchmarking/README.md

 ```
 bash optional.sh
 ```
-- We stored 10-folds nested Cross-validation performance results as stated in our article in `./log/results`, so you can also run `python scripts` to see the visualization results.
+- As we stored 10-folds nested Cross-validation performance results as stated in our article in `./log/results`, so you can also run `python scripts` to selectively generate some of the visualization results.
 ```
 python
 ```